roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Knative/Best practices/Monitor the QPS, RT, and pod scaling trends of a Knative application.md

 6. Enter the following SQL statement into the **Search & Analyze** field.

     ```
-    objectRef.resource: deployments and responseStatus.code: 200 and ( verb: update or verb: get)| select case when "revision" is null then '无' else "revision" end as "revision", "t" as timestamp, total,concat('total:', cast(total AS varchar), ', ready: ', cast(ready AS varchar), ', notReady',cast((total-ready) AS varchar)) as detail from (select date_trunc('minute' ,  __time__) as t, max(replicas) as total, max(readyReplicas) as ready, revision from log where service='event-display-common' group by t, revision order by t)
+    objectRef.resource: deployments and responseStatus.code: 200 and ( verb: update or verb: get)| select case when "revision" is null then 'none' else "revision" end as "revision", "t" as timestamp, total,concat('total:', cast(total AS varchar), ', ready: ', cast(ready AS varchar), ', notReady',cast((total-ready) AS varchar)) as detail from (select date_trunc('minute' ,  __time__) as t, max(replicas) as total, max(readyReplicas) as ready, revision from log where service='event-display-common' group by t, revision order by t)
     ```

 7. Click the **Flow Chart** icon.
 Set the parameters on the **Properties** tab and click **Add to New Dashboard**.